 It took me a little time to figure out what I wanted to do to this table.
 I surfed Pinterest and found an amazing French Country coffee table that jogged the inspiration in my brain.
 (BTW this table was selling for $1,100.00.)
 This is when emoticons would come in handy.
 I would want to use the shocked face at THAT hefty price tag!

 I decided this is the look I wanted for the table top, but I wanted a different look for the legs.
 I decided I wanted to stain the rest of the table in a weathered gray wood stain.

 Related: If you love a good furniture flip, be sure to check out these posts:

 When I figured out my plan of attack I decided to dedicate a few days to making this table magical and also add a small bench to it to it for additional seating.
 Even in my tiny little kitchen.
 I found a great bench tutorial at Engineer Your Space that is really easy to build.

 Since I work in the art department in the film and television industry I usually get art supplies and lumber donated to me at the end of the show instead of throwing it away!
 Can you believe it?
 I managed to acquire some lumber and had my construction coordinator cut it down to the dimensions I measured.

-I put this bench together with the amazing assistance from my sister.
+My amazing sister helped put this bench together.
 I love it when she likes to play DIY with me.
 She is a great helper with my projects.